 Community Herbalist Program ~ Intermediate Herbal Training

-The Community Herbalist Program is a ten month intermediate herbal program with an emphasis on the Southern and Appalachian Folk Medicine constitutional system and the functioning of the endocrine system, related hormones, and their effect on health.
-Southern and Appalachian Folk Medicine is the only herbal folk system that developed in the United States, excluding of course, Native American medicine.
+The Community Herbalist Program is a ten month intermediate herbal program with an emphasis on the Southern Folk Medicine constitutional system, the role of the endocrine system to good health, and related hormones and their effect on health.
+Southern Folk Medicine is the only folk medicine system that developed in the United States, excluding of course, Native American medicine.

 In the Community Herbalist Program, you’ll learn about the Southern Blood Types (Bitter, Salty, Sweet, and Sour), the four elements (fire/water and air/earth), and the influence of constitution on health and personality.
 We’ll discuss ways to help balance a person’s constitution using herbs, foods, and lifestyle changes.